Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Pets in the office can improve company morale.

-Businesses that allow furry or feathered friends to come to work with employees tend to have creative, open working environments.
-When the corporate culture emphasizes creating an excellent experience for employees, workplace morale can skyrocket.
+Forward-thinking businesses that allow furry or feathered friends to come to work with employees tend to have creative, open working environments.
+When the corporate culture emphasizes providing an excellent employee experience, workplace morale can skyrocket.

 Allowing pets at work can show your staff how much you care about them, which can make them feel happier and more appreciated.